Integrity and

 discursive condition than the other person can express in words or than the

-Don't avoidably compare someone with another person, or avoidably
+Don't avoidably compare someone with another person or avoidably compare

-compare a group of people with another group of people, not even privately in
+a group of people with another group of people not even privately in your

 are reliable.